Cleveland State University, Cleveland-Marshall College of Law

 To be eligible for a NDSF Scholarship, applicants must be: (i) a member of a historically underrepresented group in the legal profession; (ii) a member of the LGBT community; or (iii) first in their immediate family (excluding siblings) to attend college.
-Applicants must also be enrolled to begin classes at a NDSF-sponsored law school in the fall of 2013
+Applicants must also be enrolled to begin classes at a NDSF-sponsored law school in the fall.

 If chosen, NDSF-sponsored students agree to reply to periodic surveys that confidentially track their academic progress, matriculation/graduation status, bar exam results and employment opportunities.